h-ranjan1110/Autovpn_generation/README.md

 Step 1- Download the configuration file for india2 sserver from this url.
         http://www.vpnjantit.com/assets/in2.vpnjantit.com.zip

-Step 2- Open settings and add this configuration file.
+Step 2- Open settings and add this configuration file.(use port 443 for IITG proxy).

 step 3- Downlaod the repo files.